Mihirsethi007/leetcode/README.md

-# leetcode
+# LeetCode Practice
-This repository is maintained for leet code solutions
+This repository is maintained for leet code practice and solutions